jjoe64/GraphView-Demos/README.markdown

 <h2>Features</h2>

-* Two types: Bar and Line
+* Two chart types
+Line Chart and Bar Chart.
+* Draw multiple series of data
+Let the diagram show more that one series in a graph.
+You can set a color and a description for every series.
+* Show legend
+A legend can be displayed inline the chart.
+You can set the width and the vertical align (top, middle, bottom).
 * Custom labels
 The labels for the x- and y-axis are generated automatically.
-But you can set your only labels, Strings are possible.
+But you can set your own labels, Strings are possible.
-* Background
-Optionally draws a light background under the diagramm stroke.
 * Handle incomplete data
 It's possible to give the data in different frequency.
 * Viewport